coniadev/chuck/README.md

 Chuck is a lightweight and easily extendable PHP 8.1 web framework.

-> :warning: **Note**: This framework is under active development, some of the listed features are still experimental and subject to change.
-Parts of the documentation are missing or wrong.
+> **Warning**: This framework is under active development and some of the listed features are still experimental and subject to change.
+The information here might become outdated and misleading.

 It features: